cloudflare/cloudflare-docs/products/firewall/src/content/known-issues-and-faq/index.md

 ---
+title: Frequently asked questions
 weight: 700
 ---

-# Known issues and FAQ

-## Known issues

-There are no known issues to report at this time.

-## Frequently asked questions (FAQ)
+# Frequently asked questions (FAQ)

-### How many rules can I have on my site?
+## How many rules can I have on my site?

 You can create a large number of rules.
 However, the number of active rules at any given time is limited.
 See [_Entitlements_](/cf-firewall-rules/#entitlements) for details on what is allowed per customer plan.

-### Can I purchase additional active rules?
+## Can I purchase additional active rules?

 No. The number of active rules is fixed based on customer plan.
 See [_Entitlements_](/cf-firewall-rules/#entitlements).

-### How are certain special and escaped characters handled?
+## How are certain special and escaped characters handled?

 When used as literals in an expression, the backslash `\` and double quote `"` characters require proper escaping.